erwindeg/reactor-examples/validation.md

 Let's have a closer look at the way we assembled the reactive pipeline

-`Schedulers.parallel()` use a fixed threadpool with the size of number of cpu cores.
-If you need more thread, you can use `Schedulers.elastic()`.
+`Schedulers.parallel()` uses a fixed threadpool with the size of number of cpu cores.
+If you need more threads, you can use `Schedulers.elastic()`.
 `flatMap` is needed to flatten `ParallelFlux<Mono<ValidationResponse>>` to `ParallelFlux<ValidationResponse>`.
 `sequential()` changes the pipeline from parallel to flux again for downstream processors.
 `switchIfEmpty()` subscribes to another publisher if it receives no element.
 So in our case we if receive no element, it means all validators returned success responds, so we just subscribe to `Mono.just(new ValidationResponse(true))`.